piscenco/University-s_Tasks/README.md

 version 1.0

 A strategic game, where the player fights against enemies by controlling robots.
-Uses such creatinal patterns as Fabric method an Singleton
+Uses such creatinal patterns as Fabric method and Singleton